Top 10 Interesting Facts About The World

 The world is recycled

 The land on which you walk is recycled.
-The rock process of Earth turns igneous rocks into sedimentary rocks into metamorphic rocks, and then once again.
+The rock process of Earth turns igneous rocks into sedimentary rocks into metamorphic rocks.

 Our moon quakes